cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_1.md

 	- **ARTICLE 425.**
 	  collapsed:: true
 		- Property of private ownership, besides the patrimonial property of the State, provinces, cities, and municipalities, consists of all property belonging to private persons, either individually or collectively.
 (345a)
-- 🔴 Provisions Common to the Three Preceding Chapters]] heading:: true collapsed:: true
+- ## 🔴 Provisions Common to the Three Preceding Chapters
 	- **ARTICLE 426.**
 	  collapsed:: true
 		- Whenever by provision of the law, or an individual declaration, the expression “immovable things or property,” or “movable things or property,” is used, it shall be deemed to include, respectively, the things enumerated in [Chapter 1](((ead48f81-2f1d-4464-baac-e5d3dd6205da))) and in [Chapter 2](((758c441f-559d-4aea-aef2-ab385cb42364))).